runtipi/runtipi-appstore/apps/podfetch/metadata/description.md

 Every time a new commit is pushed to the main branch, a new docker image is built and pushed to docker hub.
 So it is best to use something like [watchtower](https://github.com/containrrr/watchtower) to automatically update the docker image.

+# API Info

+Sign up for an [Podcast Index](https://api.podcastindex.org/signup) account to get an API key.
 ---

 ## Folder Info